error418/opennms-event/README.md

 ### REST interfaces

 A REST interface for creating events exists out-of-the-box since OpenNMS 18.0.0.
-You may want to use this interface in favor of the eventd daemon, if you are running this or a later version of OpenNMS.
+You may want to use this interface in favor of the eventd daemon, if you are running 18.0.0 or a later version of OpenNMS.

 ### Usage